-There is wide support for this Higher Apprenticeship from both large and small companies in the banking sector.
+There is wide support for this new Higher Apprenticeship from both large and small employers in the Insurance sector in Wales.

-The aims and objectives of this framework will help employers' recruit of financial services staff by providing a training programme that can attract and help retain people in the sector.
+The aims and objectives of this framework will help employers' recruitment of financial services staff by providing a training programme that can attract and help retain people in the sector.